 Pricing Compared

-Pricing varies greatly between the different systems and the model for how they charge differs.
-The intent of this table is to give you a rough idea of the average cost for a mid size business.
-To fully understand what you will be paying, you should assess the exact plan your bususiness requires and also take into account the payment volume you will be processing.
+Pricing varies greatly between the different systems and the model for how they charge differs significantly.
+The intent of this table is to give you a rough idea of the average cost for an average-size salon business.
+To fully understand what you will be paying, you should assess the exact plan your salon requires and also take into account the payment volume you will be processing.

 Mangomint